Algebraic models of cyclic $k$-gonal curves: Preliminaries

-\begin{rema} If $\tau$ is tame (so, each $k_{j}=k$), then in cases (1.2) and (1.3), as the generator of $\overline{N}$ fixes elements of ${\mathcal B}$, it follows that $\tau$ is central in $N$, and in these cases, equations for $S$, reflecting the action of $N$, were obtained in \cite{IY,SS,Wootton1}. \end{rema}
+\begin{rema} If $\tau$ is tame (so, each $k_{j}=k$), then, in cases (1.2) and (1.3), $\tau$ is central in $N$.
+This follows from the fact that, in these two cases, the generator of $\bar{N}$ fixes elements of ${\mathcal B}$ (Lemma \ref{fijado}).
+In these cases, equations for $S$, reflecting the action of $N$, were obtained in \cite{IY,SS,Wootton1}. \end{rema}